NifTK/MITK/README.md

 Introduction
 ============

-This repository is a version of MITK, as used by the NifTK project.
+This repository is a variant of MITK, as used by the NifTK project.

 The original MITK is here:
 http://git.mitk.org/MITK.git